You may wish to see an introductory page to this section first.

 Various attempts have been made to penetrate it, but till quite recently without success.
 Salah Bey endeavoured to force an entrance by means of artillery.
 General Carbuccia commenced to explore it in 1849, and discovered the passage leading to the sepulchral chamber; but, owing to the roof having fallen in, he was unable to penetrate further.
 Commandant Foy resumed its exploration with no better success; Monsieur le Garde du Genie Bauchetet failed likewise in 1866; but being again sent in 1873, with more ample means, he succeeded in clearing away the debris and penetrating to the central chamber, which he ascertained to be 10 feet 3 inches long by 4 feet 7 inches broad.
 Nothing of any interest was found inside, but clear evidence was obtained that it had been opened at some former period, and that an attempt had been made to destroy the building by means of fire; great quantities of charcoal and lime (the latter the calcined stone of which it is built) were discovered, and the fire having communicated to the woodwork which supported the roof of the passage, the superincumbent masonry had fallen in and obstructed the entrance.
-Travels in the footsteps of Bruce
+Playfair 1877

 Architectural details; the image used as background for this page shows some graffiti which were carved on the mausoleum walls by XIXth century travellers